 Table 11 presents the computational data of the reactive simulations performed with the [17] scheme to the problem of the blunt body in two-dimensions.
-The reactive simulations involved the thermal equilibrium and chemical non-equilibrium solutions obtained from [21] and the present thermochemical non-equilibrium results.
-In this table are exhibited the studied case, the maximum number of CFL employed in the simulation, the number of iterations to convergence and the number of orders of reduction in the magnitude of the maximum residual in relation to its initial value to convergence.
+The reactive simulations involved the thermochemical non-equilibrium solutions obtained from five [22] and seven chemical species.
+In this table are exhibited the studied case, the maximum number of CFL employed in the simulation, the number of iterations to convergence and the number of orders of reduction in the magnitude of the maximum residual in relation to its initial value.